Spam Fried Rice

 • Corn.
 Adds freshness and sweetness.
 Use either canned or frozen corn.
 Can be swapped with frozen peas or carrots, if you prefer.

-• Green onion.
-The essential aromatic.
+• Green onions.
 Use the white parts at the beginning of the cooking process and save the green ends for garnish.
 Can be subbed with a shallot or 1/2 small onion.

 • Soy Sauce + Oyster Sauce.
 The combination of these two pantry sauces adds umami depth and flavor.